Home > Index > N-O

 Nippon Rails

 The Empire Builder system game set in Japan is very tight.
 Best for two players unless you don't mind running on others' track constantly.
 System innovations are volcanoes and a long tunnel.
-[Traveling Merchant Games] [chart] [variant] [chart]
+[Italian Rails] [Crayon Rails series] [Traveling Merchant Games] [chart] [variant] [chart]

 Njet!

 Trick-taking card game in which the players decide the rules before play begins by negating various possibilities, hence the title.
 Fascinating in the way that the players thus negotiate to create rules which are ideal for no one, but are somewhat acceptable to all.
 Sort of an instructional guide to the way Congress operates.
 The conceit is that we are all soldiers at some Siberian outpost in Soviet Russia and the cards are delightfully illustrated with trompe l'oeil marks of being dirtied and taped up.
-Unfortunately there are some slight problems at the end which I attempt to address in this variant.
+Unfortunately there are some slight problems at the end which are addressed by this variant.
+Subsequently re-published in an omnibus edition of several card games called Mu and Lots More.
+See that review for comments on the revised version.
+[Two vs. Two Games]

 Nodwick